embeddedkafka/embedded-kafka-schema-registry/README.md

 ### Version compatibility matrix

-embedded-kafka-schema-registry is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.
+embedded-kafka-schema-registry is available on Maven Central, compiled for both Scala 2.11 and 2.12.

 Currently there's no support for Scala 2.13-Mx as Confluent artifacts are not published for these versions.